 Recently Issued Accounting Pronouncements

 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which expands annual and interim disclosure requirements for reportable segments, including public entities with a single reportable segment, primarily through enhanced disclosures about significant segment expenses.
-The Company adopted this standard for the Company’s fiscal year 2024 annual reporting period, and it is applicable to interim periods thereafter.
+The Company adopted this standard for the Company’s fiscal year 2024 annual reporting period.

 About New Standards Disclosures